jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 Access Control,
 2008-09-09

 In a capsule, everything that goes in and comes out goes through an encryption, so that everything in it looks fuzzy on the outside, when you do not have the key.
-You could literally display the fuzziness, so the concept of encryption is visualized.
+You could literally display the fuzziness, so the aspect of encryption is visualized.

 JJ